Kantathi Suphamongkhon: Career

 From 11 March 2005 - 19 September 2006, Kantathi was Minister of Foreign Affairs of the Kingdom of Thailand.
-From 2001 - 2005 Kantathi was Thailand's Trade Representative, a position with cabinet rank.
+From 2001 - 2005 Kantathi was Thai Trade Representative, a position with cabinet rank.

 Kantathi was executive director and one of the founding members of the Thai Rak Thai Party, as well as a former spokesperson for the party.

 Kantathi also served as special adviser to Her Royal Highness Princess Chulabhorn Walailak of Thailand.
 In this role, he accompanied Her Royal Highness on trips to numerous countries pertaining to medical research, the environment, and various other international activities.
 Kantathi was also foreign affairs adviser to several prime ministers of Thailand as well as foreign affairs advisor to the Speaker of the House of Representatives of Thailand.

 Kantathi was elected member of the Thai Parliament for two terms (1995 and again 2001).
 Prior to entering politics, he was a career diplomat in Thailand's Ministry of Foreign Affairs for 10 years (1985–1995), four of which were spent as a representative of Thailand to the United Nations in New York (1987–1992).
 His diplomatic career began in the ministry's International Organizations Department where he focused on the United Nations when Thailand was serving its two years as a member of the United Nations Security Council.
 Later, Kantathi worked in the Political Affairs Department.
 In 1992, he was Adviser on Foreign Affairs to the Speaker of the House Representatives in the Thai Parliament.
-Kantathi was also Director of the Policy and Planning Division in the Ministry of Foreign Affairs during 1993–1994.
+Kantathi was also director of the Policy and Planning Division in the Ministry of Foreign Affairs during 1993–1994.